pndaproject/pnda-guide/producer/data-preparation.md

 	 ]
 	}

-As you can see, we've had 3 more fields, currently 2 strings and 1 long type named of_1, of_2 and of_3.
-Note also that we update the namespace in order to integrate a versioning part as this is no more the base PNDA schema with namespace "pnda.entity"
+As you can see, we've added 3 more fields, 2 strings and 1 long type named of_1, of_2 and of_3 respectively.
+Note also that we updated the namespace to include a version identifier to differentiate from the original pnda.entity.

 #### Producer example

-Based on the previous schema update, here is the updates you need to make on the [kafka clients example repo](https://github.com/pndaproject/example-kafka-clients) in Python:
+Based on the above schema, here are the updates you need to make to [kafka clients example repo](https://github.com/pndaproject/example-kafka-clients) in Python:

 	schema_path = "./dataplatform-raw-v2.avsc"

 	writer.write({"timestamp": CURRENT_TIME_MILLIS(),
-                  "src": "collecd",
+                  "src": "collectd",
                   "host_ip": "bb80:0:1:2:a00:bbff:bbee:b123",
                   "rawdata": collectd_alea,
 	     		  "of_1":"us-123",